 variations are endless.

-called up Herman
+up Herman the other

 commemorating the Anglo-American invasion at Salerno.
 It

 took place 60 years ago and Herman, who is now 87 years

 old, was part of it.
 He told me that he hadn’t attended,

 though he had spoken with some members of the US 36th

 infantry who had stopped by to say hello to him in